Female Inmates In Indiana Pitch Plan To Rehab Empty Houses — And Their Lives

 Thompson wrote up the proposal and brought it to class.
 The women dug into it earnestly.

 They found a textbook on low-income housing policy and divided up the chapters.
 They met or held video chats with Habitat for Humanity, YouthBuild, Yale Law School and local community development corporations to learn about sweat equity.
-At the chow hall, they joked about getting some pink hard hats to wear and debated what their prisoner-reentry program would be called, settling on "Constructing Our Future."
+At the chow hall, they joked about getting some pink hard hats to wear and debated what their prisoner-re-entry program would be called, settling on "Constructing Our Future."

 A supporter set up a GoFundMe page, and the women wrote grant proposals to raise $200,000 for tools and equipment and to pay the salaries of a small program staff.
 They also recruited a complete executive board, including a state legislator and a top staffer at the Indianapolis mayor's office.
-They brought on an executive director, Andrew Falk, who formerly worked at the Indiana Attorney General's office defending the state against prisoner appeals and now is a senior fellow at the Sagamore Institute, a public policy think tank.
+They brought on an executive director, Andrew Falk, who formerly worked at the Indiana Attorney General's Office defending the state against prisoner appeals and now is a senior fellow at the Sagamore Institute, a public policy think tank.

 In early April this year, four of the women — wearing their state-issue khaki uniforms, with their offender name tags around their necks and their nerves taut — presented videotaped testimony to the state legislature, describing their project.
 It was a rare, perhaps even unprecedented moment: prisoners advocating directly to lawmakers, and in a chamber recently deemed the most conservative in the nation.